On track for a stronger freight future

 Public Private Partnership

 In 2017, the Australian Government confirmed the Gowrie to Kagaru section of Inland Rail in Queensland will be designed, built, managed and paid for through a Public Private Partnership (PPP) arrangement.

 A PPP involves both the public sector (i.e. government) and the private sector (i.e. businesses) working together to deliver large-scale or technically complex infrastructure projects.

-The 128km Gowrie to Kagaru section is the most technically complex of our 13 program segments.
+The 128 km Gowrie to Kagaru section is the most technically complex section of Inland Rail.
 It requires the construction of a 6.2km tunnel through the Toowoomba Range, numerous viaducts, bridges and crossing loops to build a new dual gauge track traversing Toowoomba, the Lockyer Valley, Ipswich and the Scenic Rim.

 The Gowrie to Kagaru section is divided into three separate segments:

 This delivery arrangement will provide effective risk allocation and harness innovative engineering and construction solutions through the private sector.